 Last week, I announced the creation of a task force to recommend improvements to the Herring Run green space in eastern Towson.
 The task force will be headed by David Riley, president of the Knollwood Association, and include representatives from neighborhoods closest to the watershed.

-Herring Run is located due east of Towson High School, where there are paths and herringruncrossings that meander throughout the watershed.
+Herring Run is located due east of Towson High School, where there are paths and crossings that meander throughout the watershed.
 The most immediate neighbors include communities such as Knollwood, Overbrook, Idlewylde, and Wiltondale.
 I had the opportunity to help clean up this area in April with area residents and Towson University students.

 The task force will evaluate ways to improve public access to the green space without compromising its environmental health or the privacy of neighborhoods.
 The group will also look at improvements to reduce pollution and stabilize and strengthen the health of this watershed.